Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-And then next question comes the Kashy Harrison with Simmons Piper Jaffray.
+And the next question comes from Kashy Harrison with Simmons Piper Jaffray.

 Kashy Harrison - Simmons Piper Jaffray